alphagov/paas-team-manual/source/support/so_you_are_on_support.html.md

 At the end of your support shift, you need to:

 * make sure all ongoing support tasks are sufficiently documented in Zendesk and/or hand over work to the person coming onto the support rota
-* claim for your on-call shift using the [GaaP and CEVPS on-call pay submission form](https://docs.google.com/forms/d/e/1FAIpQLSfpMK85F2CxBFo_uubO2HHintc3Gx6jbifeUhnAm0g6GfoDEA/viewform?vc=0&c=0&w=1&flr=0)

 ## Support times

 * in-hours: Weekdays 9:00 - 17:00
-* out-of hours: Weekdays 17:00 - 9:00, weekends 24/7
+* out-of hours: Not provided

 You should regularly check the [dynamic calendar showing your in-hours support shifts as defined in PagerDuty](https://calendar.google.com/calendar/ical/8nvffdghj1kfrfgmji0ottc8nnh52t37%40import.calendar.google.com/public/basic.ics).